 Potentially Lower Cost

-So for us, our savings would have been pretty significant to make a walipini instead of a greenhouse.
-This won't be true for everyone, but it's worth exploring cost savings in many locations.
+This won’t be true for everyone, but it’s worth exploring cost savings in many locations.

 Avoid Wind Worries